 Temple of Maharraqa

-It is an unfinished ancient Egyptian temple from the Roman period.
+It is an unfinished ancient Egyptian temple from the Roman Empire period.
 Intended to be dedicated to Isis and Serapis, it has not been securely attributed to any Roman emperor's reign.
-The only part of the structure that was finished "was a court measuring 13.56 X 15.69 m, which was surrounded on three sides by columns".
+The only part of the structure that was finished "was a court measuring 13.56 X 15.69 meters, which was surrounded on three sides by columns".
 The Temple of Maharraqa features an architectural curiosity with a winding spiral staircase at a corner of the court, which led to its roof.

 Signup for our monthly newsletter / online magazine.